Ebola distracts from worsening Cameroon cholera outbreak

 “This is distracting from an appropriate and fast response to this cholera epidemic,” Rivera-Vasquez said.

-He added that the violent activities of Boko Haram in neighboring northern Nigeria partly explained why the outbreak was not being brought under control.
+He added that the violent activities of Boko Haram in neighbouring northern Nigeria partly explained why the outbreak was not being brought under control.

 Cameroon has some 100,000 double-doses of an oral cholera vaccine that showed high efficacy in a 2012 trial in Guinea.
 However, insecurity in the north has deterred the government from immunizing.